-Note 7.2 (a) Contractual receivables at amortised cost
+Note 7.2 (a) Credit risk (continued)

 Statutory receivables and debt investments at amortised cost

 Terang and Mortlake Health Service's non-contractual receivables arising from statutory requirements are not financial instruments.
 However, they are nevertheless recognised and measured in accordance with AASB 9 requirements as if those receivables are financial instruments.